Amigurumi-Crochet-Pattern-Green-Frog-Crochet-About-scaled.webp

 This pattern is written in US crochet terminology.

-- Bobble-4-dc: Bobble stitch made with 4 incomplete double crochet stitches (this is what makes those cute little flippers!)
+Bobble-4-dc: Bobble stitch made of 4 incomplete double crochet stitches

 Video Tutorial